chowdarysa/Smart_product_recommendation_system/README.md

 6. Testing Procedures

 6.1 Local Testing
-Front-End: Run npm start in the frontend/ folder and visit http://localhost:3000/.
+Front-End: Run npm run dev in the  and visit http://localhost:5173/.
 Back-End (Optional):
 If using serverless-offline:
 npm run offline